hal2814/Texas-Holdem/README.md

 Description: Game simulates Texas Holdem style video poker.
 You win money based on the combination of your cards.
 You start with a pot of $100.00, and may bet $5,$10, or $20 at a time for each round.

+Known bugs:
+-Straight that includes an ace as a "1" value does not work.
+-Royal Flush is not finished.

 | Spec(pot is $100) | bet input | expected pot output |
 |------|-------|--------|